Intense Pulse Light Devices (IPL)

 IPL had been shown to effective in the treatment of diffuse redness and spidery vessels in rosacea.
 Treatments are performed once a month for approximately 3 to 4 months.
 A further treatment at 6 months may be required to maintain the improvement.
 IPL is more effective in lighter skin types I, II and III for treatment of redness.
 It is less effective darker skin types such as skin type IV and higher.

 IPL and Photorejuvenation

-Sundamaged and aged skin is characterized by wrinkles, rhytides, pigmentary changes, telangiectasia and skin thinning.
-IPL leads to contraction of collagen as the collagen fibres are heated by the high intensity light energy.
+Sun damaged and aged skin is characterised by wrinkles, rhytides, pigmentary changes, telangiectasia and skin thinning.
+The light leads to contraction of collagen as the collagen fibres are heated by the high intensity light energy.
 This leads to tightening of the skin.
-Thermal stimulation of fibroblasts in the dermis occurs as a result of the higher wavelengths within the IPL spectrum leading to increase synthesis of extracellular matrix proteins.
-Wavelenghths in 1200nm spectrum are absorbed by water in the dermis, activate the cytokines and the stimulate the production of new collagen I and III as well as new elastin.
+Thermal stimulation of fibroblasts in the dermis occurs as a result of the higher wavelengths within the spectrum leading to increase synthesis of extracellular matrix proteins.
+Wave lenghths in 1200nm spectrum are absorbed by water in the dermis, activate the cytokines and the stimulate the production of new collagen I and III as well as new elastin.